icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 {% /slice1 %}

 {% slice2 %}
-The payload of a `Success` outgoing response carries the return value of the operation encoded as a [segment][segment].
+The payload of an `Ok` outgoing response carries the return value of the operation encoded as a [segment][segment].
 The body of this segment corresponds to a virtual [struct](constructed-types#struct) with a field for each non-stream return parameter, in the same order.